 What's coming in Apex Legends Season 7?
-Everything we know | Dexerto.com
+Everything we know - Dexerto

-Apex Legends Season 7 is on the horizon, which means a new legend, new weapons, and possibly even a new map.
+Apex Legends Season 7 is on the horizon, which means a new Legend, new weapons, and possibly even a new map.
 So, here’s everything we know so far.

 Since releasing back in February 2019, Apex Legends has cemented itself as one of the premier battle royale games around.

-Respawn have kept things fresh with constant updates, with the biggest of these coming when a new season gets underway.
-Season 6 is currently in full swing, but some fans are already looking ahead to what’s coming next.
+Season 7 has been moved up a week, now starting on November 4, cutting your time short to complete the battle pass, if you’re still grinding through it.

-A new legend will no doubt be the biggest talking point, but some fans are also desperate for a new map, weapons, and more.
+A new Legend will no doubt be the biggest talking point, but some fans are also hoping for a new map, weapons, and more.
 So, here’s everything we know so far about what Season 7 could have in store.

 Apex Legends Season 7 legend